-European Studies is now accepting applications for two of its research grants - the short-term research grant and the summer research grant.
-Both stipends are available to American academic experts and practitioners, including advanced graduate students, engaged in specialized research requiring access to Washington, DC and its research institutions.
-Grants are for one and two months respectively, and include residence at the Wilson Center.
+The Wilson Center's European Studies Program is now accepting applications for the EES Short-term Grant competition, which is open to academic experts and practitioners, including advanced graduate students, engaged in specialized research requiring access to Washington, DC and its research institutions.
+Grants are for one month and include residence at the Wilson Center.
 Candidates must be U.S. citizens, in order to be considered eligible for this grant opportunity.
-The deadline for applying for both grans is March 1, 2013.
+The deadline for this grant cycle is: June 1, 2013.

 Islam is now playing a more powerful role in Egyptian public life more than a year after Islamist parties dominated parliamentary elections.
 But Egypt is not following Iran’s path toward theocracy, according to a new paper by Nathan Brown, a senior associate at the Carnegie Endowment for International Peace.

 Apr 19, 2013